jchang26/Swym-Corp/README.md

 * Access history for the user on each Shopify site
 * Tf-idf vectors for page title and product category

 I developed a comprehensive Python class named "Swymify" to accomplish all of the above.
-The class also includes various methods for fitting and evaluating various machine learning models.
+The class also includes methods to fit and evaluate various machine learning models.

 <br>